clef2018-factchecking/clef2018-factchecking/README.md

 where __<path_to_gold_file>__ is the path to the file containing the gold annotations for a debate and __<predicted_results_path>__ is the path to the predicted results, which follows the format, described in the 'Results File Format' section.

 The scorers call the format checkers for the corresponding task to verify the output is properly shaped.
+They also handle checking if the provided predictions file contains all lines / claims from the gold one.

 `run_scorer.sh` provides examples on using the scorers and the results can be viewed in the [run_scorer_out.txt](scorer/run_scorer_out.txt) file.